mattkferguson/oci-analyzeImage-func-jsonDB/README.md

-# OCI Serverless AI Image Analysis Stored in Autonomous JSON Database via REST API
+# OCI Serverless AI Image Analysis Stored in Autonomous JSON Database via ORDS

 This project implements a full, event-driven pipeline on OCI.
-A web application uploads an image to an object storage bucket, which triggers an OCI serverless function to perform object detection using OCI's AI Vision service.
-The JSON results are stored as documents in an **Oracle Autonomous JSON Database** via REST API and displayed in the web app.
+A web application uploads an image to an object storage bucket, which triggers an OCI function for object detection using OCI's AI Vision service.
+The JSON results are then stored as documents in an **Oracle Autonomous JSON Database** via Oracle REST Data Service (ORDS) and displayed in the web app.

 **Key Features:**
 - **Wallet-free deployment**: Uses Oracle REST Data Services (ORDS) for simplified database access